mastrolinux/raspberry-pi-security-camera-server/README.md

 ### Setup the .env file

-Copy the .env.example file to .env and fill in the values.
+Copy the .env-example-local file to .env and fill in the values.

-    cp .env.example .env
+    cp .env-example-local .env

 Then use your editor to edit the .env file.